CombatWorthyWombat/CTF-writeups/README.txt

     web - finding and exploiting a web security flaw rev - reverse engineering, breaking a game, forcing a state or otherwise fiddling with code

+each writeup will contain the category/categories in the filename

 with that said, the writeups will contain my thoughts, workflow and eventual solutions to challenges

 this will include any mistakes and dead ends I went down